AdamCorbinFAUPhD/CAP6635-Artificial-Intelligence/Assignments/floating_assignment_1.md

 ## How can you use AI
-Before you get started with an AI team, a  key aspect is to thinking about what business value is this project going provide.
+Before you get started with an AI team, a  key aspect is to think about what business value this project will provide.
 A start would be to look for pain points in the current system and see if AI can help solve those problems.
-Andrew Ng says that we dont really need huge dataset to use AI for good.
-Its possible to try to leverage small data sets to prove out ideas.
+Andrew Ng says that we dont really need huge dataset to use AI as its possible to try to leverage small data sets to prove out ideas.
 Two aspects to think about before kicking off an AI project.
 One that the project is feasible to understand that technically it can be done.
 Second that the project is valuable to the business.

 Build vs buy conundrum - Machine learning usually buy could be faster up front but maybe not as flexible.
 Data Science usually all done in house